Outreach Activities

 The Rutgers Young Scholars Program in Discrete Mathematics is a summer program for mathematically talented high school students.
 It provides a mathematically rich environment to students interested in mathematics, and is designed to encourage them to consider careers in the mathematical sciences.

 During the program, you will develop and enhance your problem-solving abilities by applying mathematical concepts to a wide range of problems.
 You will also meet distinguished professionals in the field of discrete mathematics who will serve as role models and mentors and help you decide if mathematics is the right field for you.
-Teaching assistants who are embarking on their own careers in mathematics will provide additional academic support.
+Undergraduate teaching assistants who are embarking on their own careers in mathematics will provide additional academic support.

 Click here to see a sample schedule and program notes.